 Our Human Rights Policy brings together a number of our existing policies that relate to human rights including our Modern Slavery and Labour Standards Supplier Code, and Anti-Slavery and Human Trafficking Policy.
-The Human Rights Policy sets out SEGRO's commitment to respecting internationally recognised human rights and labour rights, to be guided by the United Nations Guiding Principles on Business and Human Rights, and to remedy any instances of human rights abuse that SEGRO has caused or contributed to.
+The Human Rights Policy describes SEGRO's commitment to respecting internationally recognised human rights and labour rights, as set out in the Universal Declaration on Human Rights, and as enshrined in the International Labour Organisation (ILO) Declaration on Fundamental Principles and Rights at Work.
+We are also guided by the United Nations Guiding Principles on Business and Human Rights (UNGPs) and are committed to remedy any instances of human rights abuse that SEGRO has caused or contributed to.
 It provides details on how we identify and prioritise human rights risks and reiterates from existing policies how we mitigate against these risks, providing details on the grievance mechanisms we have in place.
 A copy of our Policy can be found here.